maxleungtszchun/Ubuntu-for-Data-Science/README.md

 EOF
 ollama create llama3.2-vision_15000 -f ~/ModelFile

-curl -fsSL https://upload.wikimedia.org/wikipedia/commons/1/1a/HKFactSheet_BasicLaw_122014.pdf -o ~/example.pdf
+~/miniforge3/envs/docling/bin/docling --from pdf --to text --output ~ https://upload.wikimedia.org/wikipedia/commons/1/1a/HKFactSheet_BasicLaw_122014.pdf
-pdftotext ~/example.pdf - | fabric --model llama3.2-vision_15000:latest -sp extract_wisdom
+cat ~/HKFactSheet_BasicLaw_122014.txt | fabric --model llama3.2-vision_15000:latest -sp extract_wisdom

 echo 'Bachelor’s degree in Mathematics, Information Engineering, Statistics, Marketing or other relevant disciplines 3+ years of relevant work experience in a similar function from a sizable company.
 Experience and interest in the travel and hospitality industry will be an advantage